docker/docs/datacenter/ucp/2.1/guides/admin/monitor-and-troubleshoot/troubleshoot-with-logs.md

 ## Get a support dump

 Before making any changes to UCP, download a [support dump](../../get-support.md).
-This allows you to troubleshoot which problems were already happening before changing UCP configurations.
+This allows you to troubleshoot problems which were already happening before changing UCP configurations.

-Then you can increase the UCP log levels to debug, making it easier to understand the status of the UCP cluster.
+Then you can increase the UCP log level to debug, making it easier to understand the status of the UCP cluster.
 Changing the UCP log level restarts all UCP system components and introduces a small downtime window to UCP.
 Your applications won't be affected by this.

-To increase the UCP log levels, navigate to the **UCP web UI**, go to the **Admin Settings** tab, and choose **Logs**.
+To increase the UCP log level, navigate to the **UCP web UI**, go to the **Admin Settings** tab, and choose **Logs**.

 ![](../../images/troubleshoot-with-logs-2.png){: .with-border}